-The present study is the first to examine the reproducibility of GymAware, body mode PUSH2 and Vmapro devices during the free-weight back squat exercise while evaluating and interpreting the magnitudes of errors according to pre-established, practical criteria.
+In the present study, the reproducibility of GymAware, body mode PUSH2 and Vmapro devices during the free-weight back squat exercise while evaluating and interpreting the magnitudes of errors according to preestablished, practical criteria.
 A relatively large number of males and females with different training backgrounds and experience levels performed ecologically valid RT sets with a range of different loads and repetition ranges.
 However, it should be noted that the validity of these devices was not evaluated in the current study due to the absence of a gold standard (i.e., the MOCAP system).
-In addition, the validity of GymAware, PUSH2 and Vmaxpro devices has been examined in previous studies using different approaches with conflicting findings reported, especially for PUSH2 and Vmaxpro devices.
-Nevertheless, if the reproducibility and sensitivity of a given device are proven sound, they can safely be used for RT monitoring and prescription purposes.
-Finally, it should be noted that manufacturers of velocity monitoring devices are very frequently releasing new software updates for devices and increasing the accuracy and stability of the algorithms used.
+In addition, the validity of GymAware, PUSH2 and Vmaxpro devices has been examined in previous studies using different approaches with conflicting findings reported, especially for PUSH2 and Vmaxpro devices^{16,17}.
+Therefore, future research is required to comprehensively examine the validity of these devices.
+Nevertheless, if the reproducibility and sensitivity of a given device are proven sound, the practitioners can be confident that the measurements are sensitive enough to detect practically meaningful changes in barbell velocity.
+While we aimed to isolate technological error by simultaneously using two devices of the same brand under the same testing conditions, it must be noted that a biological source of error could still be introduced in this setting if any side-to-side differences in the displacement of the ends of the barbell occur during free-weight RT exercises.
+To our knowledge, no study has quantified the effects of the barbell dip on the magnitude of this error.
+Therefore, it cannot be determined whether this affected the reproducibility and sensitivity analyses of the devices examined in the present study.
+Nevertheless, to circumvent the potential limitation of simultaneously using two devices of the same brand under the same testing conditions to examine their reproducibility and sensitivity, we recommend future researchers change the devices' position to the opposite end of the barbell after each set.
+Finally, it should be noted that manufacturers of velocity monitoring devices are frequently releasing new software updates for devices and increasing the accuracy and stability of the algorithms used.
 This further suggests that the reproducibility of devices should be examined regularly to ensure that the measurements obtained are reliable and sensitive enough for the intended purpose.